Applied Environmental and Natural Resource Economics

 An oral presentation and defense of the project and report followed by an oral examination of each student: counts 50% of the grade.

-The grade is to be set as a weighted average of the results from the part-examinations
+The grade is to be set as a weighted average of the results from the two examinations.

 - All aids allowed